dixonge/books/books/the-art-of-racing-in-the-rain.md

 ---
-eleventyNavigation:
+date: 2020-04-01
-  key: The Art of Racing in the Rain
+title: The Art of Racing in the Rain
-author: Glenn Dixon
 layout: layouts/books.njk
 permalink: /books/the-art-of-racing-in-the-rain/
 Book Id: